Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Results

 \subsection{Comparing Initial and Final Mass and Spin Distributions}

 Figure~\ref{fig:final_mass_and_spins_dist} shows the final vs. initial BH mass and spin distributions from our simulations.
 In order to understand the mass growth of the BHs, we can compare the maximum final mass to the maximum initial mass from the distributions.
-For initial conditions with primordial mergers, the initial maximum BH mass is roughly a factor of $2$ higher than all initially single BHs.
-Primordial mergers therefore lead to more mass growth for the BH population overall.
+For initial conditions with primordial binaries, the initial maximum BH mass is roughly a factor of $2$ higher than all initially single BHs.
+Primordial binaries therefore lead to more mass growth for the BH population overall.
 As can be seen in Table~\ref{tab:bh_summary} and Figure~\ref{fig:final_mass_and_spins_dist}, more BHs double in mass over the course of the simulation for initial conditions with previously merged BHs from primordial binaries.
 However, the maximum mass has the same order of magnitude.
-Both lower limit cases (pink and green) resulted in similar scales of mass growth for the BHs, while the same is true the both upper limit distributions.
-The lower limit mass distribution leads to a maximum final BH mass of $28.4$, versus $80.5$~M$_\odot$ with primordial mergers.
-The upper limit initial mass distribution with and without primordial mergers lead to maximum masses of $407.3$ versus $526.0$~M$_\odot$, respectively.
+Both lower limit cases K20 and K20 \raisebox{0.3ex}{ {$+$}}M resulted in similar scales of mass growth for the BHs; the same is true for both upper limit distributions H18 and H18\raisebox{0.3ex}{ {$+$}}M. K20 leads to a maximum final BH mass of $28.4$~M$_\odot$, compared to $57.8$~M$_\odot$ with K20\raisebox{0.3ex}{ {$+$}}M. H18 and H18\raisebox{0.3ex}{ {$+$}}M produce maximum masses of $407.3$~M$_\odot$ and $526.0$~M$_\odot$, respectively.

 For each BH in our sample, we show its change in mass from capture of other BHs versus direct collisions with stars in Figure~\ref{fig:dM_star_v_merger}.
 The mass growth of the sample BHs comes primarily from GW capture of other BHs, as opposed to accretion from stars during direct collisions.
 Even though BH-star collisions are more frequent, the mass accreted from these interactions is kept low due to our prescription to estimate mass loss through feedback.
-We attribute the dependence of the mass growth and merger rate of the BHs on the initial BH mass distribution to the fact that the BH-BH GW capture timescale is roughly proportional to $1/m_{BH}^2$.
+We attribute the dependence of the mass growth and merger rate of the BHs on the initial BH mass distribution to the fact that the BH-BH GW capture timescale is roughly proportional to $1/m_{\rm BH}^2$.